apache/mxnet/docs/tutorials/python/mnist.md

 **Figure 1:** MLP network architecture for MNIST.

 Now that both the data iterator and neural network are defined, we can commence training.
 Here we'll employ the `module` feature in MXNet which provides a high-level abstraction for running training and inference on predefined networks.
-The module API allows the user specify appropriate parameters that control how the training should proceed.
+The module API allows the user to specify appropriate parameters that control how the training proceeds.

 The following code initializes a module to train the MLP network we defined above.
 For our training, we will make use of the stochastic gradient descent (SGD) optimizer.
 In particular, we'll be using mini-batch SGD.
 Standard SGD processes training data one example at a time.
 In practice, this is very slow and one can speed up the process by processing examples in small batches.
 In this case, our batch size will be 100, which is a reasonable choice.
 Another parameter we select here is the learning rate, which controls the step size optimizer takes in search of a solution.
 We'll pick a learning rate of 0.1, again a reasonable choice.
 Settings such as batch size and learning rate are what are usually referred to as hyper-parameters.
 What values we give them can have a great impact on training performance.
 For the purpose of this tutorial, we'll start with some reasonable and safe values.
 In other tutorials, we'll discuss how one might go about finding a combination of hyper-parameters for optimal model performance.